Canada / English

 ‘By training in meditation, we create an inner space and clarity that enables us to control our mind regardless of the external circumstances.
 Gradually we develop mental equilibrium, a balanced mind that is happy all the time, rather than an unbalanced mind that oscillates between the extremes of excitement and despondency.’Geshe Kelsang Gyatso - How to Transform Your Life

 If you found the sample breathing meditation useful and would like to listen to other meditations, please see our Living Meditation Series below.
 Each of these simple guided meditations can be practised by anyone.
 They are guided by a qualified meditator and are designed to help you to relax, develop clarity of mind and increase your love and compassion for others.
 Background information and guidance is provided in an accompanying 18-page meditation guide.

 Now that you have a basic understanding of the importance of meditation, as well as some simple resources you can come back to at any time, you may want to further your understanding of meditation and discover more about Buddha's teachings and the Buddhist way of life.
-Below we have shared 2 Free eBook downloads, which are gifts from the author, Geshe Kelsang Gyatso.
+We have shared 2 Free eBook downloads, which are gifts from the author, Geshe Kelsang Gyatso.